rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

 ### 2. Start the app wizard to create a new app

-The wizard will ask the user questions to finalize the app's configuration.
+The wizard will ask you questions to finalize the app's configuration.

 ```
 dx-app-wizard